ultimaterpa/urpautils/README.md

 # Find control elements
 urpautils.check_elements(urpa.App, cf.window(), cf.button())

-# Find control elements, raise ReferenceError if any of them found
+# Find control elements, raise urpautils.ElementFoundError if any of them found
+# It can be used in these situations.
+To check if an error message appeared.
+To check if an element disappeared.
 urpautils.check_elements_reversed(urpa.App, cf.window(), cf.button())

 # Save file as